 Explore mortgage options with The Mason Team at Lending Path Mortgage

-As a Certified Veteran Lending Specialist (CVLS) and Top Veteran Loan Originator by NAMB (2023, 2024, & 2025), Chase is dedicated to serving those who served.
-He’s also a proud, top-performing member of Homes for Heroes both in South Carolina and nationally.
-With over 115 online reviews averaging 4.97%, clients consistently praise his discipline, attention to detail, and ability to make the home buying experience enjoyable.
+As a Certified Veteran Lending Specialist (CVLS) and a National Association of Mortgage Brokers (NAMB) Top Veteran Loan Originator for 2023, 2024, and 2025, Chase is deeply committed to serving those who have served.
+He is also a proud, top-performing affiliate of Homes for Heroes, both locally in South Carolina and nationwide.
+With over 120 five-star reviews and an average rating of 4.97, clients consistently highlight his attention to detail, responsiveness, and ability to simplify the home financing process.

 Happy family playing on floor